Nine Michigan Engineering graduate students share their experiences as women in their field.| Medium Read

 IMAGE: “My junior year of high school, my sister left two kids to me and my disabled mom, who makes less than 20 grand a year.
 It was just me raising these two kids now by myself.

 That's what drove me to keep going with education and to make more money, but also to become more independent and free thinking.
-I want to show them that capable of breaking their own cycle of poverty and abuse.
+I want to show them that they're capable of breaking their own cycle of poverty and abuse.
 That's motivated me my entire life-- making sure I can be there and be the aunt I want for them.”

 -Merrisa Jennings, first year Environmental Engineering MSE Student